When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Again, the capabilities of this small ring are remarkable, and the amount of physical activity data it tracks is somewhat intimidating.
 The first two weeks were a mixed bag in terms of tracking accuracy, but I noticed more consistency after my baseline was established.

-I should point out one aspect of the Oura Ring that I personally didn’t enjoy.
+I should point out one aspect of Oura Ring that I personally didn’t enjoy.
 Most of my workouts consist of weightlifting, rowing, pullups, and other activities that involve gripping things with my hands.
-The Oura Ring is far from bulky, but it was still a hindrance during my workouts.
+Oura Ring is far from bulky, but it was still a hindrance during my workouts.
 I eventually stopped wearing it when I exercised, and as a result, I missed out on quite a lot of data that would have been relevant to my overall health.

 If your workouts aren’t hand-centric like mine, then your experience will probably be quite different.
-I could see the Oura Ring being particularly useful for people who run, swim, or engage in other types of cardio exercises.
-On the other hand, you might find the ring more comfortable for lifting and rowing than I did.
-But based on my personal experience, the Oura Ring has some limitations as a workout companion.
+I could see Oura Ring being particularly useful for people who run, swim, or engage in other types of cardio exercises.
+On the other hand, you might find the device more comfortable for lifting and rowing than I did.
+But based on my personal experience, Oura Ring has some limitations as a workout companion.

 Oura Readiness Tracking

-Your sleep score and activity score are used to generate a readiness score, which predicts how prepared your body is for the day ahead.
-Specifically, the readiness score is based on the following:
+Your Sleep Score and Activity Score are used to generate a Readiness Score, which predicts how prepared your body is for the day ahead.
+Specifically, the Readiness Score is based on the following:

 • Daytime, workout, and resting heart rate